faaiqgwaqar/Inverse-Problems/README.md

-# An introduction to the Bayesian approach to inverse problems for scientists and engineers
+### An introduction to the Bayesian approach to inverse problems for scientists and engineers

-Let's measure temperature!
+Python and Julia code to reproduce the results of our paper:
+> tbd